weiijiie/peggle/README.md

 The tests below should be done on different screen sizes in portrait and upside-down portrait orientations, for exhaustiveness (Game does not support landscape).

+#### General Tests

+- When clicking start game from the level designer, then opening the game menu and clicking back, should:
+  - Return to the level designer and still show the previous level blueprint that the user was editing
+  - Instead of going back to the menu

+- When starting a game directly from the menu, then opening the game menu and clicking back, should:
+  - Navigate back to the menu instaed of going to the level designer

 #### Level Designer Tests

 - Level Blueprint (with background image and where pegs are placed), in add peg mode.